+All you need to know about Trump Russia story

-Trump-Russia affair: Key questions answered
+Trump Russia affair: Key questions answered

-For more than a year the Trump-Russia affair has dominated front pages and mired the president's administration in controversy.
+For more than a year the Trump-Russia affair has dominated front pages and mired the president's administration in conflict and controversy.
 But what is it exactly?
 How did it begin?
-Where is it going?
+And where is it going?

-Robert Mueller, a respected former FBI director, is the chief investigator.
-Holed up in an unremarkable office in Washington DC, his team is quietly pulling threads from one of the most high-profile political inquiries in US history.
+The inquiry is being led by Robert Mueller, a widely respected former director of the FBI.
+Holed up in an unremarkable office in Washington DC, Mr Mueller's team is quietly pulling threads from one of the most high-profile political inquiries in US history.

 Four people connected with Donald Trump's campaign and presidency have been charged and further indictments could be issued.
 President Trump denies any wrongdoing and no solid evidence has emerged to implicate him.